 Tracing back my route for the next half hour, with little hope to find my camera, an elder, thinly-framed gentleman waved me down.
 He had a large smile with missing teeth and held out my camera to return to me.
 With no English, he scurried a few workers with broken English from inside the Orange factory to come out and help translate.

 Had they kept the camera, it would have been a hot commodity for them, as there were no digital cameras in the area.
 Or to sell it, the money gathered would be the equivalent of a 6 months salary to one person at the time.
 They were earning on average of about $30 a month then.
 Looking in the eyes of these people who I could barely communicate verbally with, I could tell that it didn’t even cross their minds to keep it.
-Stealing from others were simply not of practice there.
+Stealing from others was simply not of practice there.
 Buddhist teaching, Burmese Culture of a combination of both.
 That incident held on tight in my heart until this day.
 And most of the people remain this way today in Inle Lake.

 Some Highlights of Things to Do in Inle Lake